-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

+The Dow Jones Industrial Average hit a record intraday high as bank stocks rose ahead of a highly anticipated interest rate hike and as technology stocks rebounded.

+Traders have priced in a 94 percent chance of the Federal Reserve raising interest rates.
+Investors are also looking for more details on the central bank’s plans to trim its $4.5 trillion balance sheet.

 The U.S. Federal Reserve kicks off its two-day meeting, heading toward what is widely expected to be a quarter-point interest rate increase on Wednesday.
 The hike would be the Fed's second this year and attention is now focused on how many more will be coming before the year's end.

-Ahead of the start of trading, Wall Street futures signalled a higher start to the day.
-In Toronto, futures pointed slightly lower.
+The Fed is expected to release its decision at 2:00 p.m.
+ET on Wednesday followed by a press conference by Fed Chair Janet Yellen.

+A bout of profit-taking in richly-valued technology stocks caused the Nasdaq to suffer its worst two-day drop in more than six months on Monday.

 Aside from the Fed, U.S. markets will be closely watching testimony from U.S. Attorney-General Jeff Sessions, who is scheduled to appear this afternoon before the Senate Intelligence Committee to answer questions about his dealings with Russian officials.
 Also on Wall Street, the tech sector will also be in the spotlight after two days of declines.
 Overnight, the sell-off abated somewhat in international markets, suggesting that a more tempered mood may be setting in.